 African bullfrogs are one of the largest species of frogs.
-Males of the species can grow over 9 inches in length and weigh over 3 pounds!
+Males of the species can grow over 9 inches (24 cm) in length and weigh over 3 pounds (1.4 kg)!
 One can easily understand the fascination with these large amphibians.
 However, do they make good pets?

 The answer is a little complicated.
-African bullfrogs are frequently bred in captivity and sold as pets.
 They are relatively easy to care for and are interesting creatures to observe.
-However, they hate to be handled by humans.
-It can be dangerous for both you and the frog if you handle them too often.
+However, they generally dislike being handled by humans.
+It can be dangerous for both you and the frog if you handle them too often

 So, if you aren’t looking for a hands-on pet and enjoy observing amphibian behavior, then an African bullfrog may be a good pet for you.
 Read on to learn more.

-The African bullfrog is also known as the Pixie frog.
+The African bullfrog is also known as the pixie frog.
 They are one of the three largest frog species on the planet.
-The male can reach 9 inches, while females typically only reach around half that size (a characteristic that is not normal for frogs).
+The male can reach over 9 inches, while females typically only reach around half that size (a characteristic that is not normal for frogs).
 In the wild, they are found throughout Africa.

-They are carnivores that will eat anything that moves, including their own young.
+They are carnivores that will eat anything that moves, including, at times, their own young.
 However, in most instances male bullfrogs don’t eat their tadpoles and guard them from other threats.
 Their diet includes insects, rodents, reptiles, birds, fish, and other frogs.
 They have sharp teeth and strong jaws.
 As tadpoles, their diet is omnivorous.
 That being said, tadpoles will try to eat smaller tadpoles if the opportunity arises.

 The male bullfrog is known for his incredibly loud croaking call.
 If you’ve ever been near a swamp where a bullfrog lives, you’re probably familiar with the echoing roar of their call.
 The African bullfrog makes the same kinds of noises as many other bullfrogs.